 Destroyer infantry weapon in 45mm caliber with an offical designation of 'K5'.
 It was supported by a low profile 2-wheeled mount, which provided a 350mm center of firing elevation.

-In 1953 he was arrested and jailed by the Hungarian Secret Police (AVH).
-He was freed in 1956, and continued his work at Danuvia until his death in 1976.
+Due to his political enemies false accusations of spying, he was arrested and jailed by the Hungarian Secret Police (AVH) in 1953.
+He was freed in 1956, and continued his work at Danuvia

 There is an unconfirmed claim that while he was jailed, he was taken to the USSR to exploite his weapon inventions.
 Please, provide any info to support or rebutt this claim.
 It was a

 fairly common practice by the USSR during the 1950's and 1960's that they gained some military technology by interning inventors and their inventions from other countries.